-Your eligibility for Retiree coverage will continue as long as the required self-payment is received on your behalf.
-If you return to work as an Active Participant and you become eligible for active coverage, you will have the same benefits as an Active Participant.
-However, under certain circumstances, your Retiree coverage is not suspended (please see the If You Return to Work section on the next page).
-Once you are no longer eligible as an Active Participant, you will be subject to the Retiree eligibility requirements (please see the Eligibility Requirements section).
+Your eligibility for Retiree coverage will continue as long as the required self-payment is received on your behalf, and you continue to meet the eligibility requirements for retiree health insurance.

+If your pension payments under the Iron Workers District Council of Southern Ohio & Vicinity Pension Plan stop and you return to work as an Active Participant and/or if you return to work in disqualifying employment and your pension is suspended under the Iron Workers District Council of Southern Ohio & Vicinity Pension Plan rules, your retiree health insurance will terminate, and you may reinstate with active coverage if you meet the hours worked requirements.
+Once you are no longer eligible as an Active Participant and you apply for a Pension again in the future, you will be subject to the Retiree eligibility requirements (please see the Eligibility Requirements section).